shanshan-53/leetcode/README.md

 	* (Easy)   1844.
 Replace All Digits with Characters
 * 2022/03/11 (Fri.)
 	* (Medium) 1008.
 Construct Binary Search Tree from Preorder Traversal
+	* (Easy)   2108.
+Find First Palindromic String in the Array

 #### C#